C.W. Lemoine

-C.W.
-Lemoine is an American author, former military aviator, and YouTuber who was awarded the Navy and Marine Corps Achievement Medal for his service in the reserves.
-His service spans a period of fifteen years in the United States Air Force and United States Navy reserves, which includes a deployment to Iraq in 2009.
-He wrote twelve books, nine of which are part of the Spectre series.
+C. W. Lemoine is an American author, former military aviator, racing driver, and YouTuber who was awarded the Navy and Marine Corps Achievement Medal for his service in the reserves.
+His service spans a period of fifteen years in the U.S. Air Force and U.S. Navy reserves, which includes a deployment to Iraq in 2009.
+He has written twelve books, nine of which are part of the Spectre series.

 Personal life and education

 Lemoine initially attended Louisiana State University but later transferred to and graduated from Tulane University in 2005 with a Bachelor of Science in Business Management studying business law and marketing.
 Lemoine is a brown belt and certified instructor of Survival Krav Maga.

 Career

-United States Air Force and Navy
+Career as a pilot

 Lemoine applied to the Air Force reserve and completed Air Force Officer Training School in 2006, following the completion of his training and graduation from the fighter pilot program, he was stationed in Homestead Air Reserve Base where he flew the F-16 as part of the 93rd Fighter Squadron, with the call sign "Mover".
 In 2009, Lemoine deployed to Iraq supporting Operation Iraqi Freedom, wherein he averaged sixty to seventy hours within two months on the F-16 and eventually accumulated a thousand hours on the aircraft.

 Following the deployment, Lemoine requested for and received a transfer to the Navy Reserves citing his unhappiness from being far away from home and the diagnosis of his father's health condition at the time.
-He trained on the F-18 and qualified to fly the aircraft in 2012.
+He trained on the F/A-18 Hornet and qualified to fly the aircraft in 2012.
 After flying the aircraft for seven months and following the test of an upper back pain, Lemoine was diagnosed with polycystic kidney disease, suspending him from flying for a period of seven months.
 As a result of being unable to waiver the medical issue, Lemoine transferred back into the Air Force reserves and in 2018 was commissioned in the reserves as a major, conducting the role of adversary air with F-22 pilots while flying the T-38.

 In 2015, Lemoine was awarded the Navy and Marine Corps Achievement Medal following his actions on the day that his fellow fighter pilot, Abaxes "Chili" Williams' aircraft was struck by lightning.
 Following the strike, Williams began to feel disoriented with his speech being slurred and had been noticed by Lemoine to be slumping over in the aircraft.
 Lemoine guided and aided Williams on the approach and with his landing, failing the first attempt but catching the runway trap on the second.
 Lemoine was cleared to fly a week later, Williams was awarded the Navy Air Medal and was cleared to fly a month later.